 Photos from SETxCTM are online!
 Words can't express how grateful we are to the SET team, artists, technicians, volunteers & the public that joined together to make this event a very memorable and touching experience.
 Looking forward to continuing our dialogues and exchanges! mersi! مرسي !

-The CTM Radio Lab, returning in 2018 for the fifth year in a row, acts as a platform for unusual audio projects that explore the intersection between radio and live performance or installation while also relating to the festival theme.
-The 2018 commissioned work will premiere in the form of an installation or performance at CTM 2018 before being broadcast in Deutschlandfunk Kultur’s Klangkunst programme and by the Austrian Broadcasting Corporation.
-The deadline for submissions to our open call is 17 September 2017.
+The CTM Radio Lab, returning in 2019 for the sixthh year in a row, acts as a platform for unusual audio projects that explore the intersection between radio and live performance or installation while also relating to the festival theme.
+A call for proposals is out now, with a deadline of 9 September 2018.
+The two selected works will premiere in the form of an installation or performance at CTM 2019 before being broadcast in Deutschlandfunk Kultur’s Klangkunst programme and by the ORF Austrian Broadcasting Service.

 CTM is turning 20!
 The festival will take place from 25 January to 3 February 2019 at various Berlin venues, including longtime partners Berghain, HAU Hebbel am Ufer, and Kunstquartier Bethanien.
 Under the title Persistence, CTM 2019 examines the aesthetic and societal potentials and pains of perseverance, and of its opposite: the transient and the provisional, and considers the struggles that come with balancing continuity and changeability.